-After failure on Docetaxel, which has been the standard first line therapy for patients with metastatic castration-resistant prostate cancer (mCRPC), three treatment options are currently available.
-No head-to-head comparisons have been done for the three therapies in second-line mCRPC treatment and as of yet, the optimal choice is unknown.
-Two of treatment options are directed against the androgen receptor (AR), enzalutamide and abiraterone.
-The third option is cabazitaxel, a taxoid.
-Resistance to the anti-AR therapies is at least in part a consequence of signaling through constitutively active AR splice variants (AR-Vs) (1-8).
+After failure on docetaxel, which has been the standard first line therapy for patients with metastatic castration-resistant prostate cancer (mCRPC), several treatment options are currently available.
+Two of the treatment options are directed against the androgen receptor (AR), enzalutamide and abiraterone.
+A third option is cabazitaxel, a next generation taxane.
+No head-to-head comparisons have been done for these three therapies in second-line mCRPC and as of yet, the optimal choice is unknown.
+Resistance to the AR-targeted therapies is at least in part a consequence of signaling through constitutively active AR splice variants (AR-Vs).

 Because AR splice variants only occur after conversion to a castration-resistant tumor, and can be acquired during systemic therapy for mCRPC, analysis of the castration-naïve primary tumor is not informative in the setting of second-line treatment of mCRPC.
 Circulating tumor cells (CTCs) can be analyzed repetitively and in real-time.
-Recently, AR-V7 mRNA expression in CTCs was shown to be associated with lack of response to anti-AR therapy (9).
-AR-V7 mRNA expression does not seem to hinder response to cabazitaxel in our retrospective pilot study (Onstenk et al., submitted for publication).
-Therefore we hypothesize that the mRNA expression of AR-V7 in CTCs assessed before start of second-line treatment for mCRPC is associated with PSA response rate to cabazitaxel in patients who have progressed to docetaxel.
+Recently, AR-V7 mRNA expression in CTCs was shown to be associated with lack of response to AR-targeted therapy (Antonarakis et al. N Engl J Med.
+2014 Sep 11;371(11):1028-38).
+AR-V7 mRNA expression does not seem to hinder response to cabazitaxel in our retrospective pilot study (Onstenk et al. Eur Urol.
+2015 Dec;68(6):939-45) nor in two recently published retrospective studies (Antonarakis et al. JAMA Oncol.
+2015 Aug;1(5):582-9; Scher at al. JAMA Oncol.
+2016 Jun 4).

+Therefore we hypothesize that the mRNA expression of AR-V7 in CTCs assessed before start of second-line treatment for mCRPC does not affect PSA response to cabazitaxel in patients who have progressed to docetaxel.